 - You will then be allowed to use the telephone to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might be able to wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you are expected to be released shortly, you might be able to wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, please share your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that could help other people make it through the process?

 Speak Your Mind

 When you finally post bail, you will be allowed to go home after you get discharged.
 Getting discharged from jail can take between 30 minutes to all day long.
 In simple terms, the quicker bail is posted, the quicker you will get discharged from jail.
 It also depends on whether you’ve got a bond amount or if a judge must figure out how much to set your bail at.
 For a minor offense, you will get booked and then released on your recognizance without having to pay bail.
 If you have served a sentence in jail and know the date of your release, you should expect to get released between 9am and noon.

 How To Turn Yourself In